lihigit/tic-tac-toe-game/readme.md

 3. **Medium** - AI that "sees" one move ahead.
 4. **Impossible** - no one can beat this AI, as it "sees" all moves ahead that are needed for a win/tie.
 I have implemented it using [Minimax algorithm](https://en.wikipedia.org/wiki/Minimax).

-You can play against a friend, against one of the AIs, or even set a match between two AIs!
+You can play against a friend, against one of the AIs, or even set a match between AIs!